 A school concert series is a great holiday fundraiser for schools.
 Give the music department an opportunity to show off its talent and showcase holiday songs.
-Hold a concert each week during the month of December with solo performers, trios and duets.
+Hold a concert each week during the month of December with solo performers, trios, and duets.
 Add a night of choral music.
 Engage your community in your work and charge for each concert.
 Once the audience attends the first one, they’ll want more.
-Allow donors an opportunity to speak to the performers afterwards by hosting a VIP party.
+Allow donors an opportunity to speak to the performers afterward by hosting a VIP party.
 Perhaps sell raffle tickets or host a bake sale during the intermission.
 Create a beautiful special event website to sell tickets online and include videos of student performances to get people excited.

 People love getting into the spirit with holiday decorations and parents love just about anything their children make.
 So why not offer a children’s ornament-making workshop?
 This might work really well for a church fundraising idea.
 Provide the workshop during Sunday services, and charge a small fee for children to participate.
 Following services, sell decorated ornaments along with food and beverages (donated from a local restaurant).
 Not only do ornaments make a perfect addition to your family Christmas tree, but they make great gifts for grandparents.

 For adults, you may want to consider a Christmas wreath making workshop or a Christmas cookie baking party where people can learn creative decorating techniques and new recipes.
 Consider online workshop registration to manage your registration fees and participant lists.
 Ask local shops and bakeries to donate decorations, ingredients, and instructors for the workshop, in exchange for sponsorship visibility on your registration website.
 Whatever Christmas or holiday fundraiser you choose, don’t forget to have fun and enjoy the holiday season!